 Of course, when I left university that silence and pure alone time was gone.
 Soon I was commuting to and from London with barely any time in between, and to say I got creatively frustrated would be an understatement.

 My cure for this frustration was sitting in a Starbucks on Baker Street in London, every lunch break with a Cath Kidston notebook and my trusty fountain pen (how bougie am I!) and writing a novel.

 I wrote Who Do You Think You Are by hand in under three months.
 That was possibly one of my favourite times in my writing career.
 It was the first time I had written a book without interruption and with a clear idea in my head throughout.

 However, how I write now is very different.

 How I write novels now

-I’ve written the majority of my latest book during lockdown, and as such I’ve been writing using just my computer.
-I always have a notebook nearby to jot down ideas and to plot out the story when I struggle to push through writer’s block.
+I’ve written the majority of my latest book during the lockdown, and as such, I’ve been writing using just my computer.
+I always have a notebook nearby to jot down ideas and plot out the story when I struggle to push through writer’s block.
 But I write solely via my laptop.